-During fiscal year 2020, the FFB consulted with three Federal organizations about supporting loan programs not financed through the FFB.
+During fiscal year 2021, the FFB consulted with 3 Federal organizations about supporting loan programs not financed through the FFB.
+The FFB met this goal.

 Performance Measure 2B: Persuade a new Federal credit program to finance its loans through the FFB.